samishken/lab/kubernetes/Pods-notes.md

 ---- A pod can have multiple containers sharing one volume.
 -    - # Ephemeral Storage `short term`
 -    - # Persistent Storage

+# kustomize
+- Can help manuplate with how much resource we want to deploy to each environment

+# Sosivio - resource optimization
+- cost savings